Reezaali/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

         });
     }

-    // Deletes a column based by row index deleteRow = async (index:number) => {
+    // Deletes a column using the row index. deleteRow = async (index:number) => {
         return new Promise(async (resolve, reject) => {
             this.ensureTable(true).then(async (tableRef:Excel.Table) => {